Jesse E. Holmes: Biography

 Jesse Elmer Holmes was born in October 1857 in Yazoo County, Mississippi, as the youngest child of Jesse and Delia (Meyers) Holmes.
 He was educated in local schools.
 Like his father, the younger Holmes was a farmer.
-He was also a pastor with the Methodist Episcopal Church, beginning his career in the Yazoo City area..
+He was also a pastor with the Methodist Episcopal Church, beginning his career in the Yazoo City area.
 A conservative, he was well-respected as both a civic and religious leader by whites as well as blacks.

 Sometime during the middle of the first decade of the 20th century, Rev. Holmes relocated to the Mississippi Gulf Coast with his family and at various times lived in Ocean Springs, Bay Saint Louis, and Gulfport.
 He was a much sought after public speaker who would appear at a wide variety of events including fundraisers, blood drives, community forums, and graduations.

 In 1917, as the United States was on the verge of entering World War I, reports were appearing on the Associated Press that questioned African American loyalty to the flag.
-As a way to reassure the larger community, Rev. Holmes along with Rev. H. H. Lowe, pastor of 1st Baptist Church and G. W. Brown, principal of the black public school, spoke at a large assembly at the county court house in Bay Saint Louis, which culminated in a resolution declaring that the African American citizens of the community were loyal to the federal government.
+As a way to reassure the larger community, Rev. Holmes along with Rev. H. H. Lowe, pastor of 1st Baptist Church and G. W. Brown, principal of the black public school, spoke at a large assembly at the county courthouse in Bay Saint Louis, which culminated in a resolution declaring that the African American citizens of the community were loyal to the federal government.